WhatTheDickens/engl340-s24/mod-4/outcomes.md

 ### Before class

-- Create an account at the Library of Congress.
+- Register an account with the Library of Congress' [By the People](project).

 ### In class